 6.5.3 Subject withdrawal criteria (i.e. terminating investigational product treatment/trial treatment) and procedures specifying: (a) When and how to withdraw subjects from the trial/ investigational product treatment. (b) The type and timing of the data to be collected for withdrawn subjects. (c) Whether and how subjects are to be replaced. (d) The follow-up for subjects withdrawn from investigational product treatment/trial treatment.

+6.6 Treatment of Subjects

 6.6.1 The treatment(s) to be administered, including the name(s) of all the product(s), the dose(s), the dosing schedule(s), the route/mode(s) of administration, and the treatment period(s), including the follow-up period(s) for subjects for each investigational product treatment/trial treatment group/arm of the trial.